OpenBB-finance/OpenBB/website/content/SDK/crypto/ov/cghm/_index.rst

     limit: *int*
         Number of top coins to grab from CoinGecko
+    category: *str*
+        Category of the coins we want to retrieve
     sortby: *str*
         Key to sort data
+    ascend: *bool*
+        Sort data in ascending order
     chart: *bool*
        Flag to display chart